-“Friend, your sins are forgiven” (17-26)
+Second, “Friend, your sins are forgiven” (17-26)

 On another day, Jesus was out teaching again.
 Some say this event occurred at the house of Simon Peter in Capernaum.
 Those that had heard the news of Jesus came out in flocks from Galilee, Judea, and Jerusalem.
-Jesus took the opportunity to heal the sick as the crowd looked on.
-Suddenly, there was a disruption among the spectators.
 Look at verse 18.
 “Some men came carrying a paralyzed man on a mat and tried to take him into the house to lay him before Jesus.”

-I think it would be hard for any of us to understand the struggle of this paralytic personally.
+It’s hard for us to understand the struggle of this paralytic personally.
 Imagine not being able to stand, walk, or perform the simplest of tasks.
 Imagine all those sets of eyes who stared awkwardly at him because of his condition.
 It was a very sad life for this paralytic.
 On this day, Jesus was near.
-Similar to the leper, this paralytic was desperate to get to him.
+Similar to the leper, this man was desperate to get to him.
 Jesus was his only hope.
 He couldn’t get to Jesus himself, so he had to depend on the help of others.
-It’s been assumed that these men carrying the paralytic were his friends.
-We are not sure.
-They may also have been strangers who sympathized with the paralytic after he desperately flagged them down.
-Yet, what is clear is that they wanted to help this man by any means.
 When they looked around, there was no easy way to get him to Jesus.
-But this did not deter them.
-They were very determined.
-They thought creatively, outside of the box, and designed a construction project of sorts.
+Determined to get him to Jesus, they thought creatively outside of the box and designed a construction project of sorts.
 According to verse 19, they maneuvered their way up on the roof and burst through the tiles, lowering the man down on his mat directly in front of Jesus.

 With this sudden commotion, the crowd was probably annoyed.
 In their minds, they had come to see Jesus but these other men were interfering with destructive behavior and making quite a racket.
-However, Jesus didn’t see it like that at all.
 Even though the roof was caving in over his head and dust filled the room, Jesus reacted in a way that shocked everyone.
 Look at verse 20.
 “When Jesus saw their faith, he said, `Friend, your sins are forgiven’.”
-What is amazing is that Jesus firstly did not rebuke them for their uninvited entrance.
+Jesus did not rebuke them for their uninvited entrance.
 He didn’t tell them they had to pay Simon Peter’s roof repair bill either.
 Instead, Jesus saw their genuine faith.
 Jesus was moved that this group of men went out of their way to help this paralytic who could not help himself.
-This teaches us that when we challenge ourselves to live by faith, Jesus will act on that faith.
-As Hebrews 11:6 says, “And without faith it is impossible to please God, because anyone who comes to him must believe that he exists and that he rewards those who earnestly seek him.”
-If these men did not go out of their way to bring the paralytic to Jesus, he would never have been able to receive God’s help.
-Likewise, in our lives we need to make decisions of faith in order to find God’s blessing.
+Faith pleases Jesus.
 No matter what our circumstances are we need to seek out Jesus and believe he can help us.
 May God help us to come to Jesus by faith.
 May God also help us to bring others to Jesus who cannot bring themselves.